ryardley/gulp-indexr/README.md

 # gulp-indexr

-Gulp plugin for indexr.
+Gulp plugin for indexr(https://github.com/ryardley/indexr).
 This is a stub.